 Discogram (Provocative Diskography)

-A targeted, invasive test used rarely to confirm a suspect painful disc when results will change surgical planning.
+A targeted, invasive test rarely used to confirm a suspect painful disc when results will change surgical planning.
 Reserved for complex cases after expert review.

 Who Benefits from Discogram (Provocative)